borntofrappe/game-development/04 Super Mario Bros/Super Mario Bros 2/README.md

 ### def

 Similarly to the way the player and entity are initialized, I decided to modify the `Tile` class to accept a table, and use the table's own values to initialize the coordinates, dimensions and so on.
-This makes it easier to avoid issues with the order arguments are specified.
+This makes it easier to avoid issues with the order in which the arguments are specified.

 ## LevelMaker